Central Tanami Project Joint Venture (Tanami Gold 50%)

 Drilling

-Groundrush is located on Mining Lease ML22934 approximately 45km northeast of the Central Tanami Mill site.
-Groundrush was subject to mining activities between 2001 and 2005, yielding 611,000 ounces of gold at a reconciled grade of 4.5 g/t gold through open-pit mining.
+Groundrush is located on Mineral Lease ML22934 approximately 45km northeast of the Central Tanami Mill site.
+It was subject to mining activities between 2001 and 2005, yielding 611,000 ounces of gold at a reconciled grade of 4.0 g/t gold through open-pit mining.

 The Groundrush deposit represents a reverse fault orogenic system.
 Mineralisation is typically hosted within stacked vein sets of various orientations and sub-vertical quartz-filled shear zones, found within a fractionated dolerite sill.
 Minor mineralisation extends into turbiditic sediments.
 Alongside the diverse orientations of veining, various types like shear, extensional and a shear-extension hybrid style of veining exist.